oconnor663/jacko.io/posts/snooze.md

 [^unaliased]: Rust also knows that no part of an object is borrowed at the
     point where we `drop` it.

-It's also possible to deadlock with this version of `foo` if we _pause_ the thread it's running on.
-The Windows docs [warn us about this too][suspendthread]: "Calling `SuspendThread` on a thread that owns a synchronization object, such as a mutex or critical section, can lead to a deadlock if the calling thread tries to obtain a synchronization object owned by a suspended thread."
+It's also possible to deadlock this version of `foo` if we _pause_ the thread it's running on.
+The Windows docs [warn us about this too][suspendthread]:
+"Calling `SuspendThread` on a thread that owns a synchronization object, such as a mutex or critical section, can lead to a deadlock if the calling thread tries to obtain a synchronization object owned by a suspended thread."
 The classic cause of these problems Unix is signal handlers, which hijack a thread whenever they run.[^signal_example][^signalfd][^signal_safe] Again there's nothing `foo` can realistically do to protect itself from this, so the general rule is "Never pause a thread."

 [suspendthread]: https://learn.microsoft.com/en-us/windows/win32/api/processthreadsapi/nf-processthreadsapi-suspendthread